 If you have a high risk of developing a cardiovascular disease, or you already have a cardiovascular disease, lowering your LDL cholesterol level reduces your risk of developing future cardiovascular problems.

 For details on exactly how much risk is reduced by lowering and treating risk factors, find out more about the National Institute for Health and Care Excellence Clinical Knowledge Summary (NICE CKS), 'Cardiovascular risk assessment and management' (note UK access only).

 How can I lower my cholesterol level?

 Changing from an unhealthy diet to a healthy diet can reduce your LDL cholesterol level.
 However, dietary changes alone rarely lower an LDL cholesterol level enough to change a person's risk of cardiovascular disease from a high-risk category to a lower-risk category.
 A medicine (usually a medicine called a statin) is often used if you are at increased risk of cardiovascular disease.
-Read more about the treatments to lower your cholesterol level in the section on hyperlipidaemia.
+Read about cholesterol-lowering treatments in the separate leaflet called Hyperlipidaemia.

 What if I am at low risk?

 Even if you have a low risk of cardiovascular disease it is still very important to follow the healthy lifestyle advice.
 This advice, including healthy eating, regular exercise, not smoking and drinking alcohol only in moderation if at all, will help to keep your risk of cardiovascular disease as low as possible.

 Further reading and references